 We’re not completely self-deceived, of course.
 We understand that we didn’t create the heavens and the earth.
 But we’re sharp enough to grasp the fact that if Someone did purposely built all this, then we are logically part of that creation, which in turn makes us subjects of the Creator—thus indebted to Him on some level, maybe even obliged to obey Him (gasp!).
 So we humans invent fictions designed to release us from the God-shaped responsibility we sense within our souls.
 We illogically insist, It’s all just a big accident, a series of lucky coincidences (billions of them, in fact—one right after the other).
 Or we say, God, if he exists, is a great spirit who put the physical universe in motion a long time ago, but who has no personal interest or involvement in our lives now.
 Humanity as a whole desperately wants to disconnect earth from heaven, for connection implies relationship, and relationship necessitates comparison—an honest determination of who is greater and who is lesser.
 So man, like a pitiful has-been boxer, shakes his fist in the face of the God he hopes isn’t there and declares, “I am the greatest!”
 No, you’re not.
 Actually, you’re not even second greatest.

 The creation account was written in such a way as to reveal the purposeful connection between the heavens and the earth that Yahweh intended us to see: “And God said, ‘Let there be lights in the expanse of the heavens to separate the day from the night.
 And let them be for signs and for seasons, and for days and years, and let them be lights in the expanse of the heavens to give light upon the earth.’
 And it was so….”
 Signs are meaningless if there is no one to “read” them.
 The ability to mark days and years—as indicated by the relative position of “lights in the expanse of the heavens”—is of no use to anyone who isn’t (1) living on the surface of the earth, and (2) intelligent enough to comprehend what is being displayed.
 The concept of “seasons” has even more significance.
 The word translated “seasons” is mo’ed—the same word used to describe the seven annual “appointments” Yahweh instructed Israel to observe (see Leviticus 23:2).
 These seven holy convocations (of which four have been fulfilled and the final three are still pending) comprise a prophetic synopsis of Yahweh’s grand plan for our redemption.
-(I intend to cover them in detail in a future chapter.)
+(See The Owner's Manual, Volume 2, chapters 9 and 10.)
 And finally, “light upon the earth” is pointless (or at least not worth mentioning) unless the Creator had planned for there to be someone here able to see it.

 “And God made the two great lights—the greater light to rule the day and the lesser light to rule the night—and the stars.
 And God set them in the expanse of the heavens to give light on the earth, to rule over the day and over the night, and to separate the light from the darkness.
 And God saw that it was good.”
 (Genesis 1:14-18) This creative continuity God engineered between heaven and earth has a stated purpose.
 God wanted us humans to be able to discern between light and darkness—between good and evil.
 The symbolism here is so thick you can cut it with a knife.